JuliaPreludes/Try.jl/README.md

 with `Try.@function f` instead of `function f end`.
 It is defined as an instance of a subtype of `Tryable <: Function` and not as an instance of a "direct" subtype of `Function`.)

+### When to `throw`?
+When to `return`?

+Having two modes of error reporting (i.e., `throw`ing an exception and `return`ing an `Err` value) introduces a complexity that must be justified.
+Is Try.jl just a workaround until the compiler can optimize `try`-`catch`?   ("Yes" may be a reasonable answer.)
+Or is there a principled way to distinguish the use cases of them?
+(This is what is explored here.)

+Reporting error by `return`ing an `Err` value is particularly useful when an error handling occurs in a tight loop.
+For example, when composing concurrent data structure APIs, it is sometimes required to know the failure mode (e.g., logical vs temporary/contention failures) in a tight loop.
+It is likely that Julia compiler can compile this down to a simple flag-based low-level code or a state machine.
+Note that this style of programming requires a clear definition of the API noting on what conditions certain errors are reported.
+That is to say, the API ensures the detection of unsatisfied pre-conditions and it is likely that the caller have some ways to recover from the error.

+In contrast, if there is no way for the caller *program* to recover from the error and the error should be reported to a *human*, `throw`ing an exception is more appropriate.
+For example, if an inconsistency of the internal state of a data structure is detected, it is likely a bug in the usage or implementation.
+In this case, there is no way for the caller program to recover from such an out-of-contract error and only the human programmer can take an action.
+To support typical interactive workflow in Julia, printing an error and aborting the whole program is not an option.
+Thus, it is crucial that it is possible to recover even from an out-of-contract error in Julia.
+Such a language construct is required for building programming tools such as REPL and editor plugins can use it.
+In summary, `return`-based error reporting is adequate for recoverable errors and `throw`-based error reporting is adequate for unrecoverable errors.